bcgov/fasstr/README.md

 #### Analysis example: low-flow frequency analysis

-This package also provides a function, `compute_annual_frequencies()`, to complete frequency analyses (using the same methods as [HEC-SSP](http://www.hec.usace.army.mil/software/hec-ssp/)).
+This package also provides a function, `compute_annual_frequencies()`, to complete a volume frequency analysis (using the same methods as [HEC-SSP](http://www.hec.usace.army.mil/software/hec-ssp/)).
 The default fitting distribution is ‘log-Pearson Type III’, but the ‘Weibull’ distribution can also be used.
 Other default plotting and fitting